naibarn/SmartSpec/.smartspec-docs/workflows/portfolio_planner.md

 ## Summary

 The SmartSpec Portfolio Planner is an executive-level lens that complements strict validation.
-It helps teams prioritize the right specs in the right order, while remaining aligned to the v5.2 centralization model and the optional UI JSON design workflow.
+In v5.6, it remains aligned to the centralization model while adding multi-registry awareness and chain-consistent safety semantics so multi-repo programs can plan accurately without encouraging accidental duplication.